AntonRusev/fishing-buddies/README.md

 *IMPORTANT: The application uses PostgreSQL database, so one has to be provided for testing purposes!*
 *The easiest way to access one is to run it in a Docker Container.
 More info can be found [here](https://hub.docker.com/_/postgres).*

-#### Dockerized:
-The Docker image of the application can be pulled from antonrusev/fishing-buddies:latest

 #### Git Clone and Installation:
 Enter the following commands in the terminal-
 ```